Continuing Education Activity

 - Review the indications for initiating clozapine therapy.

-- Describe the side-effects associated with clozapine.
+- Describe the adverse effects associated with clozapine.

 - Explain the importance of improving care coordination among interprofessional team members to improve outcomes for patients receiving therapy with clozapine.

 Clozapine was first synthesized in 1956 in many European countries like Switzerland, Austria, West Germany, and Finland.
 Concurrent studies in the United States led to reports of death due to cases of agranulocytosis, taking clozapine off the market for a long time.
 A pivotal study known as the US Clozaril Study showed the efficacy of clozapine over chlorpromazine in a 6-week trial of patients who failed to respond to three previous antipsychotic drugs.
-The results of the study ultimately led to the FDA approval for treatment-resistant schizophrenia.
+The study results ultimately led to the FDA approval for treatment-resistant schizophrenia.
 A meta-analysis done in 2018 showed that clozapine might be more effective than other antipsychotics even when used as a first- or second line of treatment.

 - Lower risk for tardive dyskinesia